spaceitup/checkout-android/README.rst

 2. Example-Demo
 ---------------

-The demo example app shows how to use the Android SDK when a summary page (Delayed Payment Submission) is required to finalize the payment.
+The demo example shows how to use the Android SDK when a summary page is required to finalize the payment.
 The sources of this app can be found `here <./example-demo>`_.
 To use this example app paste a valid listUrl in the input field and click the button.

 Your first payment
 ==================